actris-cloudnet/dataportal-docs/api/data-portal.md

 ### `GET /api/raw-files` → `Upload[]`

 Query the metadata of uploaded instrument files.
-Date format is `YYYY-MM-DD` or any date format parseable by [JavaScript `Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) -object.
 You can use the following the parameters to filter the search results.
 - `site`: `Site` id.
 - `status`: Status of the uploaded file.
 By default returns files with any status.
 Status may be one of the following:
     - `created`: Metadata has been created but file has not been uploaded.
     - `uploaded`: File has been successfully uploaded, but it has not been processed.
     - `processed`: File has been uploaded and it has been processed.
     - `invalid`: File could not be processed due to an error.
 - `date`: Limit query to files whose `measurementDate` is `date`.
+Date format is `YYYY-MM-DD`.
 - `dateFrom`: Limit query to files whose `measurementDate` is `dateFrom` or later.
   By default `measurementDate` is not limited.
 - `dateTo`: Limit query to files whose `measurementDate` is `dateTo` or earlier.
   If omitted will default to the current date.
 - `instrument`: `Instrument` id.
 - `updatedAtFrom`: Limit query to files whose `updatedAt` is `updatedAtFrom` or later.
   By default `updatedAt` is not limited.
+Accepts either `YYYY-MM-DD` or `YYYY-MM-DDTHH:MM:SS.SSSZ`.
 - `updatedAtTo`: Limit query to files whose `updatedAt` is `updatedAtTo` or earlier.
   If omitted will default to the current date.
+Accepts same format as `updatedAtFrom`.

 The response is an array of `Upload` objects.
 The `Upload` object has the following properties: